 The University is always looking to expand its services.
 In November of 2014, PNWU was approved by the AOA to sponsor continuing medical education (CME).
 One year later, PNWU was recognized as a CME sponsor by the Washington State Medical Association.
 This allows PNWU to provide both DO and MD continuing education.
-Additionally, PNWU has established an Office of Interprofessional Practice and Education to advance collaborative health care research and engagement opportunities throughout the Northwest.
+Additionally, partner programs with Washington State University and Heritage University advance collaborative health care research and engagement opportunities throughout the Northwest.

 In June 2018, the Board of Trustees approved PNWU to pursue a Doctor of Physical Therapy (DPT) Program.
+The DPT program received Candidate for Accreditation status from the Commission on Accreditation in Physical Therapy Education in November 2021 and will matriculate its first class in fall 2022.

-Initial steps are underway with application for accreditation to be submitted by June 2021, and in December 2020, the Master of Arts in Medical Sciences (MAMS) program was approved by NWCCU and authorized by WSAC becoming the second degree program offered by PNWU.
+In December 2020, the Master of Arts in Medical Sciences (MAMS) program was approved by NWCCU and authorized by WSAC becoming the second degree program offered by PNWU.
+The first class of MAMS students took their seats in August of 2021.